Heaven's Not for Saints

 "Heaven's Not for Saints (Let It Go)" is a song by Morten Harket, released as a non-album single in 1996.

 The single was released in the UK and Norway only and was Harket's first release on the record label BMG Arista.
 It reached number 9 on the Norwegian charts.

 It was performed as the opening act for Eurovision 1996, which Harket hosted with Ingvild Bryn.

+Critical reception

+Upon its release in the UK, Daniel Booth of Melody Maker called it "OK, in a melancholy Scandinavian version of sub-U2 navel-gazing kind of way".